AliLotfi123/AliLotfi123/README.md

   },
   challenge: "Learn a new thing about coding every week",
   quote: "It's not the envoirement, it's the mindset",
-  carrier: ["Searching for a job as a Junior Full-Stack Developer"], };
+  career: ["Searching for a job as a Junior Full-Stack Developer"], };
 ```